African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 (Video on Safari)

-Lenses: Here is an approximation of the percentage of images I have made with various focal lengths over the past few years:
+Lenses: Here is an approximation of the percentage of images I have made with various focal lengths over the past ten to fifteen years:

 200-300mm: 25%